-Upper Shoal River is a medium-need tract that will require up-front implementation of resource management activities, including the frequent use of prescribed fre where appropriate.
-Approximately, 75 percent of the project area has been subjected to ground cover disturbance due to past silvicultural activity, consequently additional effort will be required to accomplish objectives for restoration to a desired future condition.
-The FFS and FWCC propose to work cooperatively to assess site management needs and develop the conceptual management plan (CMP) for the site.
-Examples of situations that may require cooperative effort include restoration of mesic and wet f atwoods previously managed for timber production, removal or thinning of off-site timber species to promote the regeneration of native ground covers and appropriate tree species, and reforestation of recently harvested areas.
+Upper Shoal River is a medium-need tract that will up-front implementation require of management activities, including the frequent use of prescribed fire where appropriate.
+Approximately, 75 percent of the project area has been subjected to ground cover disturbance from past silvicultural activity, consequently additional effort will be required to accomplish objectives for restoration to a desired future condition.
+The FFS and FWC propose to work cooperatively to assess site management needs and develop the conceptual management plan (CMP) for the site.
+Examples of situations that may require cooperative effort include restoration of mesic and wet flatwoods previously managed for timber production, removal or thinning of off-site timber species to promote the regeneration of native ground covers and appropriate tree species, and reforestation of recently harvested areas.
 As part of the unified management approach, the managing agencies will conduct a historic vegetation analysis to assist in determining appropriate desired future conditions, and identify appropriate restoration methods and tools.
 This effort will help facilitate conservation of habitats and populations of imperiled or rare species.
 Other unified management priorities will include protection and restoration of sensitive wetlands, and the identification, control, and follow-up monitoring of exotic species.
+Restoration methods will also include thinning of dense pine stands to decrease canopy cover and facilitate the restoration of native groundcovers.
+An adequate road system exists on both sites to assist with prescribed burning operations.
+Because many imperiled or rare species are expected to occur in the project, biotic surveys would be conducted as part of early unified management activities.
+Environmentally sensitive areas such as erosion-prone sites, listed species habitats, outstanding natural areas, and wetlands, are to be identified during the initial resource inventory to implement appropriate protective measures for each specific area.